xinwenfu/VChat_LTER/README.md

 		![Telnet](Images/Telnet.png)

-4. **Linux**: We can try a few inputs to the *LTER* command, and see if we can get any information.
+4. **Linux**: We can try a few inputs to the *LTER* command and see if we can get any information.
 Simply type *LTER* followed by some additional input.<!-- as shown below -->

 	<!-- ![Telnet](Images/Telnet2.png) -->